How to Find the Best Protein Powder for Dairy Allergy

 A dairy allergy, also known as a milk allergy, is an adverse immune response to proteins in milk and dairy products.
-It is one of the most common food allergies, especially in infants and young children.

-Dairy contains several proteins that which trigger an allergic reaction, the two most common being casein and whey.
+Dairy contains several proteins which trigger an allergic reaction, the two most common being casein and whey.

-When someone with a dairy allergy consumes casein and whey, their immune system mistakenly identifies these proteins as harmful and mounts an immune response.
-This response can cause rashes, swelling, digestive symptoms, respiratory issues, and, in severe cases, anaphylaxis.
+When someone with a dairy allergy consumes casein or whey, their immune system mistakenly identifies these proteins as harmful and mounts an immune response.

 Dairy allergies are different from lactose intolerance, which is the inability to completely digest lactose, the sugar in milk.